 - Heat on high for 2 mins (thick asparagus may require longer).
 Carefully peel off the clingfilm and the asparagus will be cooked to perfection.

 How do I know when asparagus is cooked?

 Asparagus doesn't take long to cook at all, it can even be eaten raw.
 Perfectly cooked asparagus is tender but still retains a crunch.
 Check the texture by inserting a knife into the asparagus.
 It should be soft enough to pierce the vegetable skin without effort with a slight 'crunch' or 'pop' feel.

 To retain the most nutrients in vegetables avoid overcooking them.
-Asparagus is nutritious as it is high in vitamin and minerals.
-It is also a very good source of fibre.
-Most vitamins break down as they are heated so to keep them intact cook the asparagus until just tender, or even not at all!
+Asparagus is nutritious as it is high in vitamins and minerals.
+It is also a very good source of fiber.
+Most vitamins break down as they are heated so to keep them intact cook the asparagus until just tender, or even not at all.
 Shavings of fine young asparagus are lovely in a salad.